Rape during the Bangladesh Liberation War: Aftermath

-Following the conflict the rape victims were seen as a symbol of "social pollution" and shame.
+Following the conflict, the rape victims were seen as a symbol of "social pollution" and shame.
 Few were able to return to families or old homes because of this.
 Sheikh Mujibur Rahman called the victims birangona ("heroine"), but this served as a reminder that these women were now deemed socially unacceptable as they were "dishonored", (Note: "Rape can be especially effective as a tactic of genocide when used against females of communities that cast shame upon the rape victim rather than the rapist.
 In such communities, the rape forever damages the social standing of the survivor.
 Bengali girls and women who endured the genocidal rape had to cope not only with their physical injuries and trauma, but with a society hostile to violated women.
 The blame for loss of honour falls not upon the rapist, but upon the raped.".) and the term became associated with barangona ("prostitute").
 The official strategy of marrying the women off and encouraging them to be seen as war heroines failed as few men came forward, and those who did expected the state to provide a large dowry.
 Those women who did marry were usually mistreated, and the majority of men, once having received a dowry, abandoned their wives.

-On 18 February 1972 the state formed the Bangladesh Women's Rehabilitation Board, which was tasked with helping the victims of rape and to help with the adoption programme.
+On 18 February 1972, the state formed the Bangladesh Women's Rehabilitation Board, which was tasked with helping the victims of rape and helping with the adoption programme.
 Several international agencies took part in the adoption programme, such as Mother Teresa's Sisters of Charity.
-The majority of the war babies were adopted in the Netherlands and Canada as the state wished to remove the reminders of Pakistan from the newly formed nation.
-However, not all women wanted their child taken, and some were forcibly removed and sent for adoption, a practice which was encouraged by Rahman, who said, "I do not want those polluted blood [sic] in this country".
+The majority of the war babies were adopted in the Netherlands and Canada, as the state wished to remove the reminders of Pakistan from the newly formed nation.
+However, not all women wanted their child taken, and some were forcibly removed and sent for adoption, a practice that was encouraged by Rahman, who said, "I do not want those polluted blood [sic] in this country".
 While many women were glad for the abortion programme, as they did not have to bear a child conceived of rape, others had to go full term, filled with hatred towards the child they carried.
 Others, who had their children adopted out so as to return to "mainstream life", would not look at their newborn as it was taken from them.
-In the 1990s many of these children returned to Bangladesh to search for their birth mothers.
-In 2008, D'Costa attempted to find those who had been adopted, however very few responded, one who did said "I hated being a kid, and I am angry at Bangladesh for not taking care of me when I needed it most.
-I don’t have any roots and that makes me cry.
+In the 1990s, many of these children returned to Bangladesh to search for their birth mothers.
+In 2008, D'Costa attempted to find those who had been adopted, however very few responded.
+One who did said, "I hated being a kid, and I am angry at Bangladesh for not taking care of me when I needed it most.
+I don't have any roots and that makes me cry.
 So that is why I am trying to learn more about where I was born."